-We are at the forefront of providing the commercial sheep market improved maternal genetics.
+We are at the forefront of providing the commercial sheep market with improved maternal genetics.
 (See our Lleyn sheep for sale.)

 We started keeping Lleyn sheep in 1997.
 Moving over from the North Country Mule because of all the risks associated with buying in breeding ewes on an annual basis.( Enzootic abortion, Sheep scab, Johne's disease, Maedi-visna, CLA, OPA, Worm resistance, Liver Fluke , just to name some of them).
-Also we found we were using smaller high confirmation Texel rams to put confirmation into a large rangy ewe to meet a desirable fat lamb specification and this was having a serious effect on efficiency.
+Also we found we were using smaller high confirmation Texel rams to put confirmation into a large rangy ewe to meet the ideal fat lamb specification and this was having a serious effect on efficiency.
 You do not want to keep many large ewes and a few smaller rams to produce the right carcass size and confirmation!

 We soon started to improve the quality of our record keeping.
 We were using a paper based system around this time with mixed mating, buying in different rams for each age group and culling out those individuals that gave problems at lambing time or had general health issues, such as bad feet.
-The absence of any cattle freed up a substantial shed which was converted into a lambing shed based on a TMR ( total mixed ration) feeding system and a highly efficiency design, knowing that this would be a major asset in both the production as well as the breeding of sheep.
+The absence of any cattle freed up a substantial shed which was converted into a lambing shed based on a TMR ( total mixed ration) feeding system and a highly efficiency design, knowing that this would be a significant asset in both the production as well as the breeding of sheep.

-In 2009 when compulsory Electronic identification was on the horizon we took the plunge to start to computer record each individual sheep in the whole flock, and single sire mate so the parentage of each animal would be known in time.
-No mean feat with a 1000 breeding ewes.
+In 2009 when compulsory Electronic identification was on the horizon we took the plunge to start to computer records for each individual sheep in the flock, and single sire mate, so the parentage of each animal would be known in time.
+This was no small undertaking with a 1000 breeding ewes.
 After having evaluated various software packages in the preceding years, I found Border Software and their FarmIT 3000 program.
-There was a can do attitude which seemed to be lacking in the other software providers and a certain level of confidence which gave me the assurance that my efforts to start a fully fledged breeding program could be met by effective data capture and analysis system.
+There was a can do attitude which seemed to be lacking in the other software providers and a certain level of confidence, which gave us the assurance that my efforts to start a fully fledged breeding program could be met by effective data capture and analysis system.